 2 tbsp. vegetable oil

-1 tbsp.
-Berbere spices* (or any spice blend you like, see tip section)
+1 tbsp. berbere spices** (or any spice blend you like; see the tips section)

 1 tsp. fine sea salt

 - Preheat oven to 350F.
-Line 2 large baking sheets with parchment paper and set aside.
+Line two large baking sheets with parchment paper and set aside.

 - Place torn kale in a large bowl.
-Add the oil and using your hands, massage the oil into the leaves, taking time and care to rub the oil into all the curls.
+Add the oil and use your hands to massage it into the leaves.
+Take time and care to rub oil into all the curls.

-- Add the nutritional yeast, spice blend, and salt, and use your hands to toss well, so that all the leaves are coated with the seasonings.
+- Add the nutritional yeast, spice blend and salt.
+Use your hands to toss well so all the leaves are coated with the seasonings.
 Don’t worry if some of the seasonings wind up at the bottom of the bowl.

 - Spread the kale leaves evenly on the baking sheets in a single layer.
-It’s ok if the edges touch a little, but they should not overlap.
+It’s okay if the edges touch a little, but the leaves should not overlap.
 If the leaves don’t all fit, do one batch at a time.

 - Sprinkle on any seasonings remaining in the bottom of the bowl.

-- Place baking sheets in the hot oven and bake for 10 minutes.
-Switch positions of pans in the oven and bake 10 minutes longer, until kale is crisp.
+- Place the baking sheets in the hot oven.
+Bake for 10 minutes.
+Switch the positions of pans in the oven.
+Bake 10 minutes longer until the kale is crisp.

-- Remove from the oven and cool for 5 minutes on the baking sheets.
+- Remove the baking sheets from the oven and let cool for five minutes.
 Repeat with remaining kale, if needed.

-Equipment: Salad spinner, baking sheets, parchment paper, large bowl.
+Equipment: Salad spinner, baking sheets, parchment paper and large bowl.

 Tree House Tips

-*Nutritional yeast is a Vitamin B12-rich, deactivated yeast that can be found in the bulk section of natural food stores.
+*Nutritional yeast is a Vitamin B12-rich, deactivated yeast found in the bulk section of natural food stores.
 It has a nutty, cheese-like flavour that works very well here.
-Try it on popcorn too!
+Try it on popcorn, too!

 - Chili powder

-- Smoked hot or sweet paprika, leon zest, or black pepper
+- Smoked hot or sweet paprika, lemon zest or black pepper

-- Eat on their own or crumble and use as a seasoning for salads or popcorn
+- Eat kale chips on their own or crumble and use them as a seasoning for salads or popcorn.

 - Kale chips are best eaten as soon as possible after making them.
-Store completely cooled kale chips in an airtight container for 1 day.
+Store completely cooled kale chips in an airtight container for one day.